dbaldridge-lab/htcf/spack.md

 ## Creating a new environment

 Create a new environment if there is a specific set of software and dependancies that you want to isolate and be able to reload in future sessions.
+This example will create an enviornment with everything needed to run Jupyter notebooks on the server.
 ```
-spack env create newEnvName
+spack env create jupyter
 ```
 Activate the new environment:
 ```
-spack env activate -p newEnvName
+spack env activate -p jupyter
 ```
 Add spack packages, seperating each with a space.
 Use @ to denote version of a spack spec:
 ```
+This assumes we've already installed the spack packages for this version of python and Jupyter lab to the spack instance.
-spack add samtools python@3.10.4  # add spack packages
+spack add python@3.11.0 py-jupyterlab py-nbconvert  # add spack packages
 ```

 ## Troubleshooting